bvibber/hdrfix/readme.md

 * check transform performance
 * use Vec3A for speed if it helps
 * auto-output-filename feature to make it easier to use on live folders
-* add JPEG XR input (should reduce banding in sky vs using the PNGs)
+* [IN PROGRESS] add JPEG XR input (should reduce banding in sky vs using the PNGs)
 * add JPEG output
 * add compression params for JPEG output
+* make a InputStream<R: Read+Seek> and OutputStream<W: Write+Seek>; remember the methods are for the library to use, and for us to provide. the struct must maintain lifetime of the underlying Read/Write, and can return access to its internal Stream struct, which is not copyable.

 Probably:
 * 'folder watch' feature to convert all new .jxr files appearing in a folder while we run with default parameters